 Energy bills are one of the biggest ongoing expenditures that are eating up a larger percentage of people's income.
 Gas and electricity is something that we cannot do without so we have to do the best that we can to reduce this ongoing expense.
 One of the easiest ways of reducing costs is to compare your current tariff to see if there is a cheaper one that you can switch to.

-Unfortunately people do not like switching, in fact less than a third of us have switched tariff or supplier.
+Unfortunately people do not like switching, in fact less than a third of us have switched tariff or supplier and so are missing out on the best deals on gas and electric.
 The reason for this is fear of something going wrong, not knowing how to switch and just plain old fashioned laziness.
 The big six energy suppliers love this state of affairs as they can keep on pushing up prices knowing that most people will just take it on the chin.

 About 70% of people never switch tariffs and 75% of us are on their suppliers standard tariff which is usually the most expensive.